1. Take in the Views from the Top of The Rock

 22. Try Cereal Milk Ice Cream from Milk Bar

-An offshoot from Momofuku, Milk Bar is famous for their cereal milk soft serve ice cream which, as you might have guessed, tastes just like the milk leftover after a bowl of cereal.
-This has become a must stop for me every trip to New York and I promise you it will become your new go-to!
+An offshoot from Momofuku, Milk Bar is famous for its cereal milk soft serve ice cream.
+As you might have guessed, it tastes just like the milk left over after a bowl of cereal.
+Talk about childhood nostalgia!

 23. Visit the New York Public Library